Timor-Leste at the 2016 Summer Olympics: Cycling

-Mountain biking

-East Timor received an invitation from Tripartite Commission to send a mountain biker for the women's Olympic cross-country race, signifying the nation's debut in the sport outside of athletics.
+Timor-Leste received an invitation from Tripartite Commission to send a mountain biker for the women's Olympic cross-country race, signifying the nation's debut in the sport outside of athletics.
 Previously, two East Timorese athletes competed in weightlifting and boxing under the Olympic flag while awaiting recognition of their national Olympic Committee.
+In total, one East Timorese athlete participated in the cycling events – Francelina Cabral in the mountain bike women's cross-country.